lujiefsi/CrashTuner/analysis.md

 But it can be very  time-consuming, we strongly recommend you reproduce each bug with this [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md) along the analysis for each bug in [detail](https://github.com/lujiefsi/CrashTuner/tree/master/detail).
-This can save a lot of time to undstand a new bug.
+This can save a lot of time to understand a new bug.

 ## How it works